MAIN INTERESTS / RESEARCH AREAS

 • Yohaku no Bi (interpreted as The beauty of white space) and Shitsurai (interpreted as Arranging space with care and meaning) in early childhood environment.

-Curriculum room: installation studio for early childhood educators.
+Curriculum room: Installation studio for early childhood educators.
 (2009 - 2012).
 Artistic and design inquiry.
 Westcoast CCRRC, Vancouver (funded by Westcoast CCRRC)

 conferences: BCATA, Capilano University, ECEBC, Heart of the Matter, Preschool Promenade, Wonder of Learning Exhibit (Reggio Emilia Tour)